 Now let’s discuss a selection of the best marketing automation software available:

 Their cost is affordable and reasonable compared to other marketing automation tools on the market.
-A great point is that ActiveCampaign remains affordable as you grow, unlike many software which start off cheap and then become ridiculously expensive with time.
+A great point is that ActiveCampaign remains affordable as you grow, unlike many software which starts off cheap and then becomes ridiculously expensive with time.
 If you’re still unsure, you can sign up to try some of their services for free!

 This option would not be ideal for those with a very low budget, as Hubspot is known for having costly fees.
 Their all-in-one service is technically divided into 4 main ‘hubs’: a Marketing Hub, CMS Hub, Sales Hub, and Service Hub.
 In order to master the visual board, they provide online classes at the HubSpot Academy to grow your professional skills.
 Also, their analytics are extremely good, which is very important when deciding what is and what isn’t working.
 However, they do get more expensive as you grow.

 If you are running an e-commerce business, this one’s for you.
 Omnisend is a multi-channel marketing platform – it covers beyond just email but also includes SMS, Facebook messenger, or even Whatsapp.
 The best part is that the messaging is integrated and harmonized across these various platforms, rather than sent out independently.
 This connectivity allows for more opportunities, makes it easier to keep track, and considers the most appropriate timing.